leallysmith/ETALHowTo/docs/Digitizing Riverscapes/overallguide.md

 Click on <img src="{{ site.baseurl }}/QGISImages/shapefilebutton.PNG" alt="button" style="width:5%;" /> to create a shapefile.

 From here name your shapefile and choose its save location then select which type of shapefile you want, polygon, line, or point.
-Select an appropriate coordinate system for your site.
+Select an appropriate coordinate system for your site this will generally be NAD83/UTM zone [zone for your site].
 Adding fields can be done by naming the field, selecting what type of field it is and then once that is filled out, click the "Add to Fields List" button.
 If you forget to add fields in this step, you can also do it from the field calculator after you finish creating the shapefile.

 <img src="{{ site.baseurl }}/QGISImages/shapefilescreen.PNG" alt="button" style="width:50%;" />